 - The Committee appreciated the use of Cronbach's alpha to demonstrate reliability of the measure's data elements. - The Committee also appreciated the use of signal-to-noise testing to demonstrate reliability of the measure score.
 Validity testing was done on both the paper and electronic versions of this measure.
 They were deemed equivalent, and Committee members agreed with this conclusion from the testing results. - Convergent validity testing of the measure score was done at both the facility and patient levels.
-The PCCC was highly correlated with other measures of patient satisfaction (birth control method satisfaction and satisfaction with provider help).
-Committee members agreed with this conclusion from the testing results.

-After this brief discussion, the Committee voted to accept the SMP's vote for reliability and validity.
+The PCCC was highly correlated with other measures of patient satisfaction (e.g., birth control method satisfaction and satisfaction with provider help).
+Committee members agreed with this conclusion from the testing results. - After this brief discussion, the Committee voted to accept the SMP's vote of High for reliability and validity.
+The Committee voted to accept the SMP's votes of both reliability and validity: 17 for yes and 0 for no.